United States Navy

 Strong armament will allow them to fight many lighter ships (they are Tier 3 ships), providing good cover for heavier ships.

-USS Boston.
+USS Atlanta/Boston.

-USS Boston.
+USS Atlanta/Boston.

 Become the most famous commander in history!